• About Connective

 You can use various Google Search Console SEO tools to compile keyword lists for your article.
 We recommend selecting one primary keyword that you’ll use in the title and throughout the article, plus a few secondary and tertiary terms that support the primary one.

-Research SERP’s Search Intent
+Research SERP’s search intent

 data search tech searching on keywords for old content